Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Better instructions for email notification

-We simply added recommended instructions in the setup guide.
+We updated the setup guide with clearer instructions.
 We also mentioned that staff should clean the tablet screen regularly.

 Making all text larger